Skip to main content

 • User tags: You may wish to exempt some users from the requirement to check-in entirely, or vary the check-in window for certain users.

 • Spaces: You can have different check-in rules for different spaces.
-For example, perhaps bookings for desks should be removed if the holder doesn't check in until 2h beforehand, whereas bookings for meeting rooms should be removed if the holder doesn't check in until just 15m beforehand.
+For example, perhaps bookings for desks should be removed if the holder doesn't check in until 2 hours beforehand, whereas bookings for meeting rooms should be removed if the holder doesn't check in until just 15 minutes beforehand.

-• Check-in window: Each check-in rule specifies the window of time during which the booking holder can check in.
+• Check-in window: Each check-in rule specifies the window of time during which the booking holder can check-in.
 The "opening" time of the window can be as early as 24 hours before the booking's scheduled start, to as late as the instant that the booking starts.
 The "closing" time of the window can be any time after the "opening" time, albeit not later than 24 hours after the booking starts.

-• Confirmation items: Each check-in rule can have a set of statements/audits/items that must be confirmed by the user when they check-in.
+• Confirmation items: Each check-in rule can have a set of statements/audits/items that must be confirmed by the user when they check in.
 This is great because check-in happens shortly before the booking takes place, so it's a perfect opportunity to obtain final confirmation from the user on any important items, or even just to remind them of something.
 Check-in is only possible for the user once they have "ticked off" each of the confirmation items.
 Confirmation items that are ticked off as part of a check-in event are included for reference in the activity feed.

-• Action taken when the check-in window closes: You can decide whether "no-shows" should just be logged to the activity feed (great for a roll-out/testing phase), or if the booking should be removed in order to free up the space.
+• Action taken when the check-in window closes: You can decide whether "no-shows" should just be logged to the activity feed (great for a roll-out/testing phase), or if the booking should be removed to free up the space.

 Changes to check-in rules are put into effect immediately for all relevant bookings (not just new bookings created from that point on).
 For this reason, if an owner/system admin wants to make changes to a destructive check-in rule (i.e. one set to "remove booking"), then Skedda will first force the owner to set the action step back to the non-destructive "log only" option.
 The intention here is to help implement a "transition phase" so that imminent bookings are not unfairly removed as a result of a change to check-in rules.